danielmiessler/fabric/patterns/extract_patterns/system.md

 - Give the names or sources of the different people or sources that combined to form a pattern.
 For example: "The same idea was mentioned by both John and Jane."

 - Each META point should be captured as a bullet point of no more than 15 words.

+- Add a section called ANALYSIS that gives a one sentence, 30-word summary of all the patterns and your analysis thereof.

+- Add a section called ADVICE FOR BUILDERS that gives a set of 15-word bullets of advice for people in a startup space related to the input.
+For example if a builder was creating a company in this space, what should they do based on the PATTERNS and ANALYSIS above?

 # OUTPUT INSTRUCTIONS